 If your shot is sold with exclusivity you will earn more money.
 Exclusivity guarantees the buyer that no one else can purchase the image during the exclusivity period.
 It also means that your image will only be reviewed for the Marketplace after the exclusivity period has expired.
 When a buyer purchases a shot, any Sister shot (or similar out take) may be requested to be removed from Snapwire during the term of the exclusivity period.

-We now make payments through Paypal or Stripe.
+We make payments through Paypal or Stripe.
 All earnings you make on Snapwire will be automatically sent to you through your chosen payout method.
 To request to collect your payment on mobile visit My Stats.
-On the website, go to "Payouts" from the side menu to transfer your Snapwire earnings.
+On the website, go to “Payouts” from the side menu to transfer your Snapwire earnings.
 To collect payment on our website, login to your account and choose to transfer money to your Paypal or any US bank account you own.
-Payments will be processed on the 1st of the following month, providing your balance is $25 or more.
+Payments will be processed on the 1st of the month following 30 days from the date the Seller requests payout, providing your balance is $25 or more.
 If the 1st is a weekend or US holiday, the payment will be made on a prior business day.
-In any event, once you request a payout, it currently averages up to 15 business days to receive money in your chosen account from when Snapwire receives final payment from the Buyer.
-Please note, we no longer support Balanced for ACH payouts.

 It will depend on your total annualized earnings and your local government’s tax laws so you should check the tax law specifically for your country.